Biraja Temple: In Tantra

 The Brahmayamala Tantra has a hymn, "Aadya Stotra", dedicated to Shakti.
-In the hymn, Vimala is the goddess of Puri and Viraja (Girija) is the goddess worshiped in the Utkala Kingdom, which became Odisha.
+In the hymn, Vimala is the goddess of Puri and Viraja (Girija) is the goddess worshipped in the Utkala Kingdom, which became Odisha.

 According to the Tantra Chudamani, Sati's navel fell in the Utkala Kingdom, also known as "Viraja kshetra".
 Adi Shankara, in his Ashtadasha Shakti Peetha Stuti describes the goddess as Girija.
 In Tantra literature, the Oddiyana Peetha (Devnagari:ओड़्याण पीठ) is located in eastern India near the Vaitarani River (an Oddiyana is an ornament worn by a woman around her navel).